-Below you will find a list of airports most convenient for a trip to Capitol Reef, listed in order of distance.
+Capitol Reef is planted right in the middle of southern Utah, which is another way to say that it’s very remote.
+There are no airports anywhere near it.
+Below you will find a list of airports, ordered by distance.
 For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
 These links already have the destination airport selected for your convenience.
 For price searches, simply enter your origin and dates.

-- Grand Junction, CO (GJT): 207 miles by car to Arches
+- Located in Grand Junction, Colorado, 207 miles by car to Capitol Reef

-- Salt Lake City, UT (SLC): 218 miles by car to Arches
+- Located in Salt Lake City, Utah, 218 miles by car to Capitol Reef

 Last Updated on